Gayathri4801/NASSCOM-VSD-IAT/DAY-3/SKY_1_readme.md

 1. The shapes are almost same.
 This tells CMOS is robust device.
 Switching Thrshold, Noise margin will define the Robustness of the CMOS.
 So that it will prove CMOS is widely logic used to build any logic gates.

-1. Switching threshold , it is the point where the Vin = Vout. and also both (PMOS & NMOS) are in sat region, they will be turned on there is high chances to high leakage.
+**Switching threshold** it is the point where the Vin = Vout. and also both (PMOS & NMOS) are in sat region, they will be turned on there is high chances to high leakage.
 There is a high possibility that the current flow directly from VDD to GND.
 In remaining areas one of the device turned off.so that there will not be direct path.
 Because of this conditions this is kind of short circuit device.

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/8d871374-ab1c-465e-b9ae-8db7ef674a2d)
 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/b117f8d1-2329-4529-a37d-877bc0f9a1bc)